 Even though it’s important to have a basic understanding of your rights, you need a criminal defense attorney who understands all the implications of the law if you want full protection.
-Local laws throughout Utah County area such as traffic ordinances or criminal mischief rules differ between jurisdictions such as Orem, Provo and Spanish Fork, for example.
-Furthermore, laws often change during the Utah state legislative sessions and in the U.S. Congress, and courts are constantly deciding cases that help shape the interpretation of laws and that could have important implications in any criminal defense proceedings.
+Local laws throughout Utah County area, such as traffic ordinances or criminal mischief rules, differ between jurisdictions such as Orem, Provo and Spanish Fork, for example.
+Furthermore, laws often change during the Utah state legislative sessions and in the U.S. Congress.
+Courts are constantly deciding cases that help shape the interpretation of laws and could have important implications in any criminal defense proceedings.

 Know When to Talk

-While there are times for silence in the face of legal action, know that police assigned to Utah County offices such as the Sheriff’s Office, the Provo and Spanish Fork police departments or the City of Orem Department of Public Safety are certified by the Peace Officers Standards and Training organization.
+While there are times for silence in the face of legal action, know that police assigned to Utah County offices, such as the Sheriff’s Office, the Provo and Spanish Fork police departments or the City of Orem Department of Public Safety, are certified by the Peace Officers Standards and training organizations.
 They are charged with protecting the public and upholding the law.
-Most officers only want to help and would rather not make arrests, and refusing to cooperate could cause problems and make your community less safe.
+Most officers only want to help and would rather not make arrests; refusing to cooperate could cause problems and make your community less safe.
 This is another reason why hiring the best criminal defense attorney in Provo and Utah County is wise.
 Your attorney can advise you about when to volunteer information and when staying quiet is a better idea.

 Know When to Grant or Deny Permission

-If you are detained or arrested as a suspect, our top-tier criminal defense attorneys want you to know that you have a right to be notified of your rights against self-incrimination and your right to find a criminal defense attorney before being questioned, but police do not have to notify you of these rights if you are being questioned while not under arrest.
+If you are detained or arrested as a suspect, our top-tier criminal defense attorneys want you to know that you have a right to be notified of your rights against self-incrimination and your right to find a criminal defense attorney before being questioned.
+Police, however, do not have to notify you of these rights if you are being questioned while not under arrest.

 In addition to refusing to talk, you can deny permission for an officer to search your home or vehicle if there’s a lack of probable cause.
-However, if you begin to talk, leave evidence of criminal activity in plain sight, or grant permission for a search.
-Any information collected could be used against you in future criminal defense proceedings at the municipal level, at the 4th Judicial District Court in Provo on a state level or in federal courts.
+However, if you begin to talk, leave evidence of criminal activity in plain sight or grant permission for a search, all the evidences that the officer finds can be used against you.
+The information collected could be used against you in future criminal defense proceedings at the municipal level, at the 4th Judicial District Court in Provo on a state level or in federal courts.

-If you have general questions regarding crimes in Utah, Wasatch or Millard Counties or want advice for specific circumstances, the skilled criminal defense attorneys in Provo at Jason White & Associates are happy to help.
+If you have general questions regarding crimes in Provo and Utah County or want advice for specific circumstances, the skilled criminal defense attorneys in Provo at Jason White & Associates are happy to help.
 Call today at 801-477-1546 or visit our University Avenue offices in person.